facebookresearch/spidr/README.md

 previous approaches, resulting in higher-quality codebooks.
 SpidR outperforms previous state-of-the-art methods on downstream language modeling metrics.

-With this codebase you can pretrain SpidR for 400k steps in only a day on 16 A100, and in 15 hours on 16 H100.
+Using this repository, you can pretrain SpidR for 400k steps in only a day on 16 A100, and in 15 hours on 16 H100.
 We distribute two checkpoints: SpidR and DinoSR pretrained with this codebase on LibriSpeech.

 ## Installation